mastersign/htinliner/README.md

 * `svgRemoveSize`
   a boolean indicating, that the specified width and height should be removed from the SVG markup.
+* `svgLimitSize`
+  a boolean indicating, that the specified size, or if none given, the SVG element size, is copied to the CSS properties `max-width` and `max-height`.
 * `svgWrap`
   a boolean indicating, that the SVG markup should be wrapped in an additional HTML element, which is specified in the option `svgWrapElement`, and the CSS class specified in the option `svgWrapClass`.
 * `svgWrapElement`
   a string with the name of the HTML element, wrapping the inlined SVG markup.